 Similar to how you export a financial summary to Excel.

-For details, see Exporting to Microsoft Excel.
+For details, see Export financial summaries to Excel.

 |Configure access for a financial data table||

 Similar to how you configure access for a financial summary.

 Exceptions: The View Approved Budget, Edit Approved Budget, and Set Plan of Record access rights are not applicable to financial data tables.

 For details, see Configure access for financial summary.

 Financial data table for one or more projects created from a proposal